Applying to MSCI

 Proposals will be evaluated on the following criteria:

 - Proposals must outline clinical and translational research that is hypothesis-driven and mechanistic.

-- Performance of the project must be feasible within a two-year period.
+- Performance of the project must be feasible within two years.

-- Project mentors must have extramural research grant funding that is assured for the duration of the project.
+- Project mentors must have extramural research grant funding that is assured for the project duration.

-- Sponsoring departments will be expected to guarantee that 80% of the candidate's professional time will be devoted to the goals and objectives of the MSCI program.
+- Sponsoring departments will be expected to guarantee that 75% or more of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.